Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">In economics, game theory is used to analyze many different strategic situations like auctions, industrial economics, and business administration.</li>
 </ul>

+Notes:

+- In Plato's texts, Socrates recalls the following considerations of a commentator of the Battle of Delium:
+  - An example is a soldier considering his options in battle: if his side is likely to win, his personal contribution might not be essential, but he risks injury or death.
+    If his side is likely to lose, his risk of injury or death increases, and his contribution becomes pointless.
+  - This reasoning might suggest the soldier is better off fleeing, regardless of the likely outcome of the battle.
+  - If all soldiers think this way, the battle is certain to be lost.
+  - The soldiers' anticipation of each other's reasoning can lead to a self-fulfilling prophecy: they might panic and retreat before the enemy even engages, resulting in a defeat.
+- Spanish conqueror Cortez, when landing in Mexico with a small force who had good reason to fear their capacity to repel attack from the far more numerous Aztecs, removed the risk that his troops might think their way into a retreat by burning the ships on which they had landed
+- Antoine Augustin Cournot, a french mathematician, already described a duopoly game with respective solution in 1844.
+  - We will see this later.
+- Examples:
+  - Biology: Animals fight for resources or are peaceful, why cooperation evolved
+  - Political science: Art of conflict, escalation and de-escalation between nations.

 ---

 ## Game theory is <span style="font-style: italic;">abstract</span>